 The Perth Children's Court was originally set up under the State Children's Act 1907 and operated within the City of Perth precinct.
 Subsequent amendment allowed the Court to sit in other designated areas in the metropolitan area.

 The Perth Children's Court became the Children's Court of WA with the passing of the Act of the same name in 1988.

 See also records relating to the Perth Children's Court.

 NOTE: Restricted access conditions currently apply to all Children's Court records.
 Please see the Accessing Restricted Records section for information on how to apply for access to restricted records.

 Unfortunately, relatively few Coroners' Court records have survived the last century.

 Coronial inquests that have survived can generally be located through the records of the relevant local court house or local police station that have been transferred to the State Records Office.
 Coroner's reports contained in court records often include evidence given by various witnesses along with the verdict reached.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of court related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.